 Other legally protected activities and statements.

 Individuals must be mindful that although rights of freedom of expression and academic freedom are broad, they are not unlimited.
-The University will take action on conduct that goes beyond legal protections and violates this Regulation.
+The University will take action on conduct that goes beyond legal protections and violates this Regulation

 THE EQUAL OPPORTUNITY AND INCLUSION OFFICE